jgabriellima/MeetAnalyzer/memory-bank/techContext.md

 - React context providers for integration state management
 - Natural language processing libraries for topic analysis
 - UI components from @radix-ui
 - Tailwind utilities and plugins
+- next-intl for internationalization
+- react-intl for formatting dates, numbers, and plurals